Larrystamford/Python-OpenCV-Automated-Car/README.md

 ![png](Images/output_6_0.png)

+## A small learning project to get comfortable with using Python and OpenCV
-In this project, I used Python and OpenCV to find lane lines in the road images.
+In this project, I touched on using certain
+OpenCV tools in an attempt to identify the lanes on the road of a Udacity self-driving car simulator.
+After which, rules were hardcoded to allow the car to drive itself based on the detected lane markings.
+Spoilers: The car drives fine on a straight road.
+The chances of the car going off-road is proportional to how bent the road is.

 The following techniques are used: